-- Studied transactional memory in early 90s on own time - But Sequent was not in a position to use this - Was therefore tapped to help IBM Research in 2002 - Collaboration with Josep Torrellas - Wrote RCU paper in 2006 on own time - Rejected in late 2006 with particularly bizarre comments: - "Might be interesting, suggest authors spend a couple of years gaining experience with RCU so that they will have something useful to report" - Thus answered a TM query more brusquely than normal - Which got me labeled a TM skeptic, and thus selected as an essential member of a within-IBM TM steering committee - Given that the work was done, why not publish? - So this work is the product of two of Paul's failed investments in himself!!!
+- Studied transactional memory in early 90s on own time - But Sequent was not in a position to use this - Was therefore tapped to help IBM Research in 2002 - Collaboration with Josep Torrellas - Wrote RCU paper in 2006 on own time - Rejected in late 2006 with particularly bizarre review: - "Might be interesting, suggest authors spend a couple of years gaining experience with RCU so that they will have something useful to report" - ▶ One wonders just how many decades of experience are required... - Thus answered a TM query more brusquely than normal - Which got me labeled a TM skeptic, and thus selected as an essential member of a within-IBM TM steering committee - Given that the work was done, why not publish? - So this work is in part the product of two of Paul's failed investments in himself!!!